syntelos/go-sort/README.txt

     ./sort_test.go:61:7: cannot use vector (variable of type TestList) as []Comparable value in argument to Sort FAIL	github.com/syntelos/go-sort [build failed]

-  A syntactic dissonance which remains unclear and unresolved.

   The dynamical semantics required are available via parametric type abstraction, represented by the "Ordered"